Black Friday is just around the corner, and consumers everywhere will look to take advantage of the discount prices and do some Christmas shopping.

 'Billing error' scams

 Scammers love to make you panic.
-They'll often email you to say that your billing information is incorrect, and that you need to change it immediately, or lose out on your order.
+They'll email you to say that your billing information is incorrect, and that you need to change it immediately, or lose out on your order.
 That sense of urgency is what they hope will draw you into entering your bank details into a fake website that they've made to look like the real deal.
 Here's an example:

 Instant messaging scams

 You've probably received one of these before – a suspicious-looking message with a link to a well-known website, urging you to click on it to secure a great deal.
-But the link is in fact a fake, and all clicking on it does is unleash malware on your device.
+But the link is in fact a fake, and all clicking on it does is unleash a swathe of malware on your device.

 Scammers start by replicating both the URLs and website layouts of well-known retailers.
 They've become extremely efficient at doing so, making it much harder to spot what's fraudulent and what isn't.
-After laying the trap, they then send out phishing messages and keylogging malware straight to their target's phones.
+After laying the trap, they then send phishing messages and keylogging malware straight to their target's phones.

 Black Friday Voucher Scams